faudio/faudio/doc/600 Interfaces.md

 @anchor Interfaces
 @tableofcontents

-The Audio Engine implements [ad-hoc polymorphism][ad-hoc-poly] using interfaces.
 An *interface* is a collection of function types, identified by a unique value known as the *interface identifier*.
+They are used extensively inside the Audio Engine.

 Any [reference type][reftype] may provide implementations for an arbitrary number of interfaces by implementing a so-called *dispatch function*, which takes a